Skip to main content

 • A minimum GPA of 3.0

-• A grade of a C or higher in the following coursework (or equivalent) at an accredited institution of higher education:
+• A passing grade in the following coursework (or equivalent) at an accredited institution of higher education:

 • Statistics (e.g. MAT 107 Elementary Statistics)